refactorthis/funcy/readme.md

   - [Acknowledgements](#acknowledgements)

 ## Introduction

-**PLEASE NOTE funcy is in pre-release.
-The API is not yet stable and may change at any time.**

 **funcy** provides a TypeScript-first (fully typed), best practice & simple functional interface for AWS lambda functions.
 The perfect complement to serverless frameworks such as the [serverless](https://www.serverless.com/framework), [SST](https://sst.dev), [SAM](https://aws.amazon.com/serverless/sam/), etc.